from os.path import exists

 [docs]

-def write_structures(outfile: str, structures: List[Atoms]) -> None:
+def write_structures(outfile: str, structures: list[Atoms]) -> None:

 """Writes structures for training/testing in format readable by nep executable.